This site uses affiliate links and I may earn a commission at no extra cost to you.

 How to Make Sesame Brussels Sprouts Curry

-Step 1: Wash the brussels sprouts in cold water.
-Slice off and discard the stem, then remove any discolored leaves.
-Cut the sprouts in half, make sure to have the same size for even cooking.
-Pour some oil in a pan over medium-high heat.
-Throw in the onion, garlic, ginger, and chili pepper and cook while stirring for 2-3 minutes, or until softened and aromatic.
+Step 1: First, wash the brussels sprouts in cold water.
+Then, slice off and discard the stem, and remove any discolored leaves.
+Next, cut the sprouts in half, making sure to keep them the same size for even cooking.
+After that, pour some oil in a pan over medium-high heat.
+Then, throw in the onion, garlic, ginger, and chili pepper and cook while stirring for 2-3 minutes, or until softened and aromatic.

-Step 2: Toss in the potato and brussels sprouts until well coated.
-Stir the coconut milk, tahini, turmeric, rice vinegar, sweetener, soy sauce, salt, and black pepper.
-Cook 5-10 minutes over medium-low heat, covered, until potato and sprouts are cooked through and tender.
+Step 2: Next, toss in the potato and brussels sprouts until well coated.
+Then, stir the coconut milk, tahini, turmeric, rice vinegar, sweetener, soy sauce, salt, and black pepper.
+After mixed, cook 5-10 minutes over medium-low heat, covered, until potato and sprouts are cooked through and tender.

-Step 3: Toast sesame seeds or nuts in a small pan over low heat until golden brown.
-Season with salt and pepper, then garnish with toasted sesame seeds.
+Step 3: Meanwhile, toast sesame seeds or nuts in a small pan over low heat until golden brown.
+Finally, season curry with salt and pepper, then garnish with toasted sesame seeds.
 Garnish with cilantro and sesame oil if desired.
 Enjoy!

-- It’s preferable to keep Brussels sprouts whole until ready to use.
+- Don’t cut veggies too soon: It’s preferable to keep Brussels sprouts whole until ready to use.
 If preparing them ahead, I suggest trimming, chopping, or shredding Brussels sprouts no more than one to two days in advance and keeping them refrigerated in an airtight container.

-- It is best to use the Brussels Sprouts within 5 days of buying them.
+- Use fresh veggies: It is best to use the Brussels Sprouts within 5 days of buying them.
 Before you start cooking, double-check your sprouts.
 Discard any leaves that are discolored or sprouts that are mushy.

 FAQs